amymariewall/guestpass/README.md

 Consider modifying ActiveRecord so model attributes are extracted into a module that extends to both instances of that model AND the nullobject counterpart Class of that model.

+Update - This is a thing, probably use this: (http://apidock.com/rails/Module/mattr_reader)

 Or consider how the nullobjects could inherit all attribute methods some other way.

 Concepts: